Wacky-Mole/WackysDatabase/README.md

 - `amount` (int?): Amount items given.
 - `minAmountScaled` (int?): Amount scaled with world configs
 - `overrideName` (string?): Override name of pickable
-- `respawnTimer` (float?): When does this pickable reappear, in miniutes?
+- `respawnTimer` (float?): Dictates if the item disappears after being picked.
+If the item respawns, it stays in-world and non-interactable until the respawn timer lapses.
+In minutes
 - `spawnOffset` (float?):  Various wear the pickable pops up at.
 - `enable` (bool?):  Enable this pickable worldwide? - Unknown what effect this will have if changed.
 - `size` (string?):  The size multiplier of the item.
 You can go from .01 to 1000.5 if you want.
 You can specify x|y|z like "1.23|3.0|2" or a singular value "2.0"  Have fun